Uraidla - Summertown

 Uraidla - Summertown is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Uraidla-Summertown's dwelling structure, as per the latest Census, consisted of 91.7% houses and 8.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 95.2% houses and 4.8% other dwellings.
-Home ownership in Uraidla-Summertown was 41.3%, with the rest being mortgaged (44.9%) or rented (13.8%).
-The median monthly mortgage repayment in the area was $2,102, higher than Adelaide metro's average of $1,733.
-The median weekly rent figure was recorded at $400, compared to Adelaide metro's $350.
-Nationally, Uraidla-Summertown's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Uraidla-Summertown's dwelling structure, as per the latest Census, had 91.7% houses and 8.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 95.2% houses and 4.8% other dwellings.
+Home ownership in Uraidla-Summertown was at 41.3%, with mortgaged dwellings at 44.9% and rented ones at 13.8%.
+The median monthly mortgage repayment was $2,102, higher than Adelaide metro's average of $1,733.
+Median weekly rent in Uraidla-Summertown was $400, compared to Adelaide metro's $350.
+Nationally, Uraidla-Summertown's median monthly mortgage repayment exceeded the Australian average of $1,863, while median rent surpassed the national figure of $375.

 Frequently Asked Questions - Housing